viniciusdacal/viniciusdacal.github.com/content/blog/2018/react-estruturando-projetos-e-nomeando-componentes/en.md

 ### Conclusion

 The above tips cover only a piece from organization and structure of a project.
-I tried to keep it only about _React_ and leave _Redux_ for a future post.
+I tried to keep it only about `React` and leave `Redux` for a future post.

 How about you?
 Do you have some approach that you would like to share with us?
 Write an answer below, I would love to read that!

 Did you enjoy the read?
 Help us spread the word by giving a like and sharing️️️️ ❤️️

-Don’t forget to follow me, to receive notifications about future posts!